EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 ## Container registries

-The container registries supported by the Container Execution Service, and so accessible from within Open OnDemand, are as follows:
+The container registries supported by the Container Execution Service, and so supported by Open OnDemand and its apps, are as follows:

 | Container Registry | URL prefix | Example  |
 | ------------------ | ---------- | ------- |